aws/eks-anywhere/designs/component-upgrades.md

 Since we already have:

-* An interface that customers use to upgrade clusters (`upgrade cluster` command)
+* An interface that users use to upgrade clusters (`upgrade cluster` command)
 * A declarative list of all EKS Anywhere components at their latest available versions that have been tested together (bundles manifest)

 It seems like the simplest solution is to take advantage of both.

-This solution fits very well with both the goal of a customer experience as simple as possible and the concept of the versions bundle (a group of versioned components that work well together):
+This solution fits very well with both the goal of a user experience as simple as possible and the concept of the versions bundle (a group of versioned components that work well together):

 * We don’t introduce more concepts/commands.
-Customers just have to use the same command they are already used to.
+Users just have to use the same command they are already used to.
 The syntax stays the same and there is no need to define what needs to be upgraded and to what version.
 The cli takes care of this transparently.
 * Components bundled together are always upgraded together.
 This reduces our testing matrix considerably, since there is no room for version miss-alignments.